 In addition to these requirements, agencies are encouraged to keep a record of compensation challenges they encounter or process improvement recommendations.
-The annual reporting form includes spaces for agencies to share this type of feedback with the Office of Equity, which will help them request legislative changes or make necessary improvements to future policies and guidelines.
+The quarterly reporting form includes space for agencies to share this type of feedback with EQUITY, which will help them request legislative changes or make necessary improvements to future policies and guidelines.
+Agency staff may also submit feedback at any time by emailing LivedExperience@equity.wa.gov.